saltict/availproject.github.io/docs/operate/validator/0010-validator-node-binaries.md

 First, follow the steps for running a full node as outlined in the [Full Node Setup Instructions](/category/run-a-validator-node/).

-To run a validator node, you'll use the same command line as for the full node, but with the addition of the `--validator` option to the command.
+To run a validator node, you'll use the same command as the full node with the addition of the `--validator` option.

 For example: